evoldoers/machineboss/README.md

 Many C++ HMM libraries
 focus on inference tasks, such as likelihood calculation, parameter-fitting, and alignment.
-Machine Boss also does these things, but also introduces a set of operations for **manipulation** of the state machines themselves.
+Machine Boss can do these things too, but it also introduces a set of operations for **manipulation** of the state machines themselves.
 The aim is to make it as easy to quick and easy to prototype automata-based tests in bioinformatics as it is to prototype regular expressions.
 (Often, this means building up the state machine using Unix one-liners.)

 Manipulations can include concatenating, composing, intersecting, reverse complementing, Kleene-starring, and other such [operations](https://en.wikipedia.org/wiki/Finite-state_transducer).
 Brief descriptions of these operations are included below.